seydel1847/llm_inventory/README.md

-# llm_inventory
+This repo contains inventory of LLM models.

-Inventory of LLM models
+Links: